 Plants exhibit a wide range of responses when they are infected by a pathogen or wounded by an insect.
 As a defense mechanism, plants often express sets of specific genes and produce their own defense chemicals inducing the plant to become more resistant to subsequent attack.
-Several laboratories in the Department are using advanced molecular techniques to examine the interactions between plants and pests to identify and characterize novel genes expressed after pathogen infection or insect damage.
+Several laboratories are using advanced molecular techniques to examine the interactions between plants and pests to identify and characterize novel genes expressed after pathogen infection or insect damage.
 The characterization of plant defenses at the molecular level could ultimately lead to novel strategies for increasing plant resistance to important insects and pathogens.
-(Bluhm, Jia, Korth)

-Research activities involve work on the molecular biology of microorganisms and the plant hosts they attack.
+Research efforts also focus on nematode morphology, taxonomy, ecology, population dynamics such as overwinter survival, and adaptation of precision agriculture technologies for identification and control; and host-range, resistance, and molecular relationships of soybean cyst nematode; biology, variability, and resistance to root-knot nematodes in cotton, soybean and other hosts; and resistance to reniform nematode in cotton and soybean.
+Nematode management studies are in resistance, cultural practices, and biological control with reniform, root-knot and soybean cyst nematodes.
+Research activities also involve work on the molecular biology of microorganisms and the plant hosts they attack.
 Efforts have focused on the identification and characterization of microbial genes involved in infection, host genes involved in plant defenses, and breeding for disease resistance.
-The Department also has modern facilities for genetically engineering agriculturally important plant hosts including rice.
-A wide range of plant tissue culture facilities also are available.
-Capabilities include microbial and plant functional genomics. ( Bluhm, Korth, Rojas, Tzanetakis)
+We also have modern facilities for genetically engineering agriculturally important plant hosts such as rice and a wide range of plant tissue culture facilities.
+Capabilities include microbial and plant functional genomics.

 Biological control research has a long tradition at the University of Arkansas, including the first biological herbicide for weed control in a field crop, Collego.
 The tradition in biological control has continued with current research efforts in the use of cultural practices to enhance suppressive indigenous microflora and understanding the ecology of biological control agents.
-(Rothrock)